Growing Great Places – crowdfunding workshops

 Get your questions answered by local councillors at our regular Question Time events.

-This year we’re celebrating 150 years since the founding of Batley Borough Council.
+We’re celebrating 150 years since the founding of Batley Borough Council.
 A group of volunteers are planning events and activities and would love you to join in.

 We’re celebrating the 150th anniversary of the founding of the borough of Huddersfield – it’s part of a rich democratic heritage in Kirklees that we can be proud of today.